Palace of Culture and Science in Warsaw is the highest and most ...czytaj więcej

 - "Wonderful Journey" shows the basic constellations.
 Children with the astronomer go to the moon, land on Mars and fly through the rings of Saturn.

-- "Whirling Earth" is a show that answers questions about the four seasons and the sequence of day and night.
+- "Whirling Earth" is a show answering questions about the four seasons and the sequence of day and night.
 The show also shows how the sky changes during the year and helps in teaching geography and physics.

 - "Meteoplanet" tells about the conditions prevailing on selected planets and moons in the solar system.